edinburghlivinglab/dds/pages/assessment.md

 	<p>
-	There will also be two pieces of coursework earlier in the semester, again consisting of a personalreport and a group presentation.
+	There will also be two pieces of coursework earlier in the semester, again consisting of a personal report and a group presentation.
 However, these will not contribute to the overall grade for the course.
-Instead, they will be anopportunity for you to receive feedback and 'feedforward' in preparation for the assessed coursework.</p>
+Instead, they will be an opportunity for you to receive feedback and 'feedforward' in preparation for the assessed coursework.</p>

 	<div class="text-center">